tevye/Tetris-inspired-knapsack-problem-testing-facility/README.md

 GET /solution/{solver_name}/set/{id}/height/{h}/width/{w}/{pieces}

-The solution passes back one the names of the solvers as 'solver_name', an identifier 'id' of given problem set, the height 'h' of the Tetris container, the width 'w' of the Tetris container, and a JSON array of 'pieces'.
+The call to the solution endpoint passes back one the names of the developer's solvers as 'solver_name', an identifier 'id' of given problem set, the height 'h' of the Tetris container, the width 'w' of the Tetris container, and a JSON array of 'pieces'.
 We'll define the piece before describing the response the game server expects back from calling this endpoint.

 ## A piece